jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 The goal of this shell script is to add IF statement logic to prevent errors in our code in case of duplicates in relation to account creations on a server.
 Create the shell script in your in your `HOME directory > Documents` and name it `l8ex12.sh`.

 * Write a shell script using a while script to read in the content of roster.txt into a variable named $LINE
-  * For each user check for the existance of a home directory
+  * For each user check for the existence of a home directory
   * If the directory doesn't exists, use the this command to create a user account on your system
     * `sudo useradd -c "Account for $NAME" -s /usr/bin/bash -d /home/$NAME -m $NAME`
     * Write a log message telling us which account was created, redirecting output for standard error and standard out and with a timestamp
-      * Name the log `l8ex11-log.sh`
+      * Name the log `l8ex11.log`
     * Add an `echo` to the screen telling which account has just been created
     * else skip the account creation
   * Run the command to create a directory named `.ssh` owned by the user `$NAME` in their home directory
-    * Use -O to check for file existance and ownership
+    * Use -O to check for file existence and ownership
-  * Run the command to create an ssh key using an IF statement checking for the existance of the keys in the .ssh directory
+  * Run the command to create an ssh key using an IF statement checking for the existence of the keys in the .ssh directory
       * `sudo ssh-keygen -t ed25519 -f /home/$NAME/.ssh/id_ed25519_$NAME -N ""`
       * Take note of the home directory and use the `chown` command to change the ownership of the keys in the .ssh directory to the user just created
       * Write a log message telling us that keys were created for a user, redirecting output for standard error and standard out and with a time stamp
-        * Append to the log `l8ex11-log.sh`
+        * Append to the log `l8ex11.log`
       * Add an `echo` to the screen telling which keys have just been created
-  * Name the script: `l8ex11.sh`

 #### Footnotes